modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

 - RecommendedMinLength (Int32) = The recommended minimum length of input.
 If this number is not met, the field will advise of the recommended minimum length (yellow)
 - RecommendedMaxLength (Int32) = The recommended maximum length of input.
 If this number is exceeded, the field will advise of the recommended maximum length (yellow)
+- NativeMaxLength (Int32) = The maximum length of input.
+If this number is exceeded, the field will invalidate the form and advise of the maximum length (red).

+> For the 'name' field, the maximum value of NativeMaxLength is 245.
+If you have suffixes defined in the Template table, see below.
+The NativeMaxLength for the 'name' field must be less than the maximum length (245) minus the length of the longest suffix.
+For example a suffix with the maximum length of 10 would require a 'name' NativeMaxLength of less than 235 (245 - 10).

+> For the 'description' field, the maximum value of NativeMaxLength is 1025.

 - Validate (boolean) = This will enabled or disable the above validation rules for the Text Field.

 > Please note, NativeMinLength <= RecommendedMinLength <= RecommendedMaxLength <= NativeMaxLength